szegedai/hun-date-parser/README.md

 ### Frequency Parsing

-The frequency parser can identify recurring time patterns from Hungarian text expressions.
+The frequency parser can identify recurring time patterns from Hungarian text expressions and returns the match position information.

 #### Recognized Formats